georgelza/MongoCreator-GoProducer-avro/README.md

 At this point I want to show a 2nd stream to it all, and do it via Python. was thinking… maybe based on data sinked into the MongoDB store, do a trigger… with a do a source connector out of Mongo onto Kafka (some aggregating) and then consume that via the Python app and for simplistic just echo this to the console (implying it can be pushed somewhere further)

+See ./blog-doc/Blog.docx for writeup.
+This will eventually be posted onto XXX as a multi part article.

 ## Using the app.

 This application generates fake data (salesbaskets), how that is done is controlled by the *_app.json configuration file that configures the run environment.
 The *_seed.json in which seed data is provided is used to generate the fake basket + basket items and the associated payments (salespayments) documents.